Anish7877/Job-Growth-Hub/README.md

-# Stride - The Placement Management System API
+# Job Growth Hub - The Placement Management System

 This project is a FastAPI-based backend for managing placements, jobs, companies, and students.